tonatona-project/tonatona/README.md

 probably be accepted, while a plugin adding support for a proprietary library not widely used will probably not be accepted.

+If your plugin is not accepted into this repository, you are free to support it as a third-party repository, release it on Hackage, etc.  If you are using Tonatona in a larger project, you will probably end up creating a few of your own plugins!

 ## Maintainers

 - [Kadzuya OKAMOTO](https://github.com/arowM)